 A certificate of incumbency identifies current directors and shareholders in a corporation or LLC.
-The certificate confirms their identity and ensures that company officers are authorized to sign legally binding documents for the company and enact important legal transactions.
+The certificate confirms their identity and ensures that company officers are authorized to sign legal documents for the company and enact important legal transactions.

 This certificate is used by the company as well as third parties with whom a transaction is being performed.
 It is an official document that protects these businesses by ensuring only signing officers are able to enter into legal agreements.